serverpod/serverpod_docs/docs/06-concepts/18-testing/02-the-basics.md

 ## Using `sessionBuilder` to set up a test scenario

 The `withServerpod` helper provides a `sessionBuilder` that helps with setting up different scenarios for tests.
 To modify the session builder's properties, call its `copyWith` method.
-The copyWith method takes the following named parameters:
+It takes the following named parameters:

 |Property|Type|Default|Description|
 |:-----|:-----|:---:|:-----|